clariusdev/.github/profile/README.md

 What's New
 ==========

-Version 10.1.2 is now released with updated APIs and binaries available.
+Version 10.2.2 is now released with updated APIs and binaries available.

-For Researchers
-* The [Cast API](https://github.com/clariusdev/cast) has seen minor changes, with some improvements to performance and binary size

 For OEM Partners
-* The new [Solum API](https://github.com/clariusdev/solum) has been released with platform support for iOS and Android
+* [Solum API](https://github.com/clariusdev/solum) has some additional controls and functions for wireless connectivity

 For Marketplace Partners
-* The [Cast API](https://github.com/clariusdev/cast) has been released with platform support for iOS and Android
+* [Cast API](https://github.com/clariusdev/cast) now supports routing of AI generated outputs back to the Clarius App
+* Cast API no longer requires probe firmware compatibility with the Clarius App